virus-rpi/draw/README.md

 ## Contributing

 This project uses a two-branch development strategy with automated releases.
-See [.github/BRANCHING_STRATEGY.md](./.github/BRANCHING_STRATEGY.md) for details.

 **Quick Start:**
 - Create feature branches from `dev`